device = get_device()

 # model.train()

-# create a PyTorch optimizer
+# return out# create a PyTorch optimizer

 optimizer = torch.optim.AdamW(m.parameters(), lr=learning_rate)